pypa/packaging.python.org/source/guides/package-development.rst

 tests ``separate``
 ------------------

-An example package in this cathegory is Flake8.
+An example package in this cathegory is Flake8 or Pillow.

+First an example with Flake8:

 Prepare (once)
 ~~~~~~~~~~~~~~